sridhar10464/CRM-System/README.md

 This api is a part of create CRM system with MERN stack

+Note:
+The `Registration` page and `Forgot password` page is not open by render server, so pls use the below mentioned email and password.
+`Email` - user1@email.com
+`Password` - 123456@Ab

 ## How to use

 - run `npm install`